Barbara DeFranco

 Director

-Mariah H. Dodd, MSW, brings her skills as a grant writer, counselor, and visionary.
-She has worked for over 20 years in the field as a child and family counselor, school counselor, and program manager for several non-profit agencies focused on community involvement activities for children and families.
+Mariah H. Dodd, LCSW brings her skills as a grant writer, counselor, and visionary.
+She has worked for over 40 years in the field as a child and family counselor, school counselor, and program manager for several local non-profit agencies focused on community involvement activities for children and families.

 Marie Ali